Articles Listings

 Why LaTeX for Code Documentation?

-• Consistent formatting across all code snippets
+• Consistent formatting across every snippet in the document

-• Preserved indentation and spacing
+• Preserved indentation and spacing, exactly as written

 Basic Setup